 CURRENCY: The currency in Iceland is the Icelandic Krona (ISK) and the U.S. Dollar is not accepted.
 Check here for the latest conversion rate.
-NOTE: Iceland can get VERY EXPENSIVE, so make sure to check out my Tips to Traveling to Iceland on a Budget!
+NOTE: Iceland can get VERY EXPENSIVE, so make sure to check out my tips to travel to Iceland on a budget.

 TIPPING: It is not customary to tip in Iceland